 With Rippling, new hires can complete onboarding paperwork while IT workflows automatically trigger access to tools like email, cloud apps, and internal systems.
 This reduces coordination between HR and IT and helps employees become productive faster.
 Managers also gain visibility into onboarding progress across departments.

 Rippling works best when onboarding is closely tied to operational readiness.
-While it handles logistics efficiently, it places less emphasis on culture-building or long-term engagement compared to intranet-first platforms.
+While it handles logistics efficiently, it places less emphasis on culture-building or long-term engagement, so many organizations pair it with an intranet platform like Axero to own the ongoing content, training, and connection side of onboarding.

 Key features of Rippling